by Susan Flantzer

 - Marianne Charlotte (1788 – 1794)

-- Leopold (1790 – 1865), married (1) Princess Charlotte of Wales, only child of George, Prince of Wales (King George IV), died in childbirth along with her son; married (2) 1830 Princess Louise of Orléans, had three sons and one daughter including King Leopold II of Belgium and Empress Carlota of Mexico; first King of the Belgians
+- Leopold I, King of the Belgians (1790 – 1865), married (1) Princess Charlotte of Wales, only child of George, Prince of Wales (King George IV), died in childbirth along with her son; married (2) 1830 Princess Louise of Orléans, had three sons and one daughter including Leopold II, King of the Belgians and Charlotte, Empress Carlota of Mexico

 - Franz Maximilian Ludwig (1792 – 1793)